-Kate talks about her journey to discovering she was a hoarder, what triggers it and how she got support and it led to set up her own support group.
+Kate talks about her journey of experiencing hoarding, what triggers it and how she got support and it led to set up her own support group.

 Recently I had a very emotional counselling session, which is a perfect example of my emotional attachment to things.
 I was trying the let go of a cardboard box - an empty box of chocolates.
 Yes, I like design, the box had aesthetic value to me.
 But it’s an attachment - an internal emotional attachment that will not allow me to let it go.

 All week I had worked to reduce my attachment from a 10 to a seven (10 being that I keep it and one that I can let it go).

 I had been physically looking at it, as well as opening and closing the cardboard box.
 I had reasoned with myself that taking photos would not help because I would be creating five objects not just one, whether it be digital or physical, if not both.
 During my counselling session I had reduced my attachment further to a five.

 I felt like I was making progress.
 But when I put the empty cardboard box in the bin, I started to cry.

 I felt a sense of loss (over a cardboard box!), similar to the grief when you lose someone important.

 I suppose my heart was not ready even though my mind was.
 I felt a murky cloud come over me.
 I didn’t understand why I was crying over a cardboard box, especially because nobody was forcing me to let go of it.
 I was in fact talking myself into letting go of the object.

 It has taken me many years to come to this point.
 There are a variety of therapies that have together helped to support me and more importantly, allow me to understand why and how I became a hoarder, so I am able to change my responses.